Codesee-io/docs-maps/docs/prs.md

 ## Generating A Pull Request Map

-Might sound straightforward, and that's because it is!
-All you have to do is create a pull request on your repo.
+To get started, make a pull request to the repository.

 Once that's done, the `codesee-architecture-diagrams` bot will automatically comment on your pull request with an image of a map, along with a legend showing how these have changed.
 Below is an example from [Distribute Aid](https://distributeaid.org/)'s public repository: